Share this post on:

 • In contrast, Sixes tend to stand apart and be suspicious, especially at first, until they gather enough information to ascertain whether or not someone is trustworthy.

-• Nines tend to go along to get along and to over-adjust to others’ preferences—they tend to comply with the wishes of others as a way of avoiding discomfort and potential separation.
+• Nines tend to get along to get along and to over-adjust to others’ preferences—they comply with others’ wishes to avoid discomfort and potential separation.

 • In contrast, Sixes mistrusts others and may question or test people before going along.